boss-insights/invoice-example/readme.md

 It does not perform any actions other than gathering invoice data from a connected customers accounting software.

-> ⚠️ **Disclaimer**: This is an example application and not intended for production use as-is, it lacks code in areas such as logging and security and is provided as a bare-bones example of how to connect and fetch data from the Boss insights API
+> ⚠️ **Disclaimer**: This is an example application and not intended for production use as-is, it lacks code in areas such as logging and security and is provided as a bare-bones example of how to connect and fetch data from the Boss Insights API

 ## Steps this application performs